lnxjedi/gopherbot/doc/src/Installation.md

 # Installation

-The most basic install of **Gopherbot** consists of extracting the archive to `/opt/gopherbot`, creating a robot configuration repository, and running the `gopherbot` binary from the root of that directory.
-There are a number of other details covered in the [overview](InstallOverview.md), but that's the gist of it.
+There are two distinct pieces to any given robot:

+* The **Gopherbot** distribution archive, normally in `/opt/gopherbot`, providing the `gopherbot` binary, default configuration, and a wide assortment of included batteries (libraries, plugins, jobs, tasks, helper scripts and more)
+* The configuration for a specific robot stored in the robot's `$GOPHER_HOME`; the gopherbot binary is run from here to start your robot

+This short chapter discusses the distribution archive and it's requirements.